okihita/bijak-mengeluh/README.md

 **Here's how it works:**
 1. You type your complaint in everyday Indonesian: *"Jalan rusak parah anjir 😤"*
-2. AI rewrites it into something government-appropriate: *"Pak/Bu, jalan di [lokasi] rusak parah, tolong diperbaiki ya 🙏"*
+2. AI polishes it into something government-appropriate: *"Pak/Bu, jalan di [lokasi] rusak parah, tolong diperbaiki ya 🙏"*
 3. AI finds exactly which agency handles it (Dinas PU Jakarta Selatan, not some national ministry)
-4. You get their Instagram/Twitter to send it directly as a comment or DM
+4. You get their Instagram to send it directly as a comment or DM

 **The result:** Your voice reaches the right desk.
 In under 30 seconds.
 Without creating an account, filling a form, or navigating a phone tree.